Derek Carr Is the Kobe Bryant of the NFL

 The scene at Raiders training camp boggles the mind.
 This is a franchise abandoning its fanbase for Las Vegas.
 It has decided to ditch spiky, hoarse, face-painted diehards for tourists.
 The bachelor party will soon be the Raiders' target audience.

-Yet as Carr steps up to the line of scrimmage at practice—rolled-up sleeves putting those softball-sized biceps on full display—the bleachers in Napa are packed to capacity.
+Yet as Carr steps up to the line of scrimmage at practice—rolled-up sleeves putting those softball-size biceps on full display—the bleachers in Napa are packed to capacity.

 "Rayyyy-dahhhs!" they scream for two-plus hours.
 "Rayyyy-dahhhs!"
 They hold signs.
 They cheer.
 Carr later says it blows his mind that so many adults can get out of work to be here.
 In truth, this atmosphere is merely an extension of the belief Carr creates.